-There will be two in-class quizzes.
-Each quiz will be worth (10 points).
-The quizzes will gauge your understanding of concepts presented in lectures, readings and discussions.
-Makeup quizzes will not be offered.
-More information about each quiz will be offered in class.
+There will be two in-class reading response exercises.
+Each exercise will be worth (5 points).
+The exercise will gauge your understanding of concepts presented in lectures, readings and discussions.
+More information about each exercise will be offered in class.

-Web Evaluation (20 points)
+Web Evaluation Project (25 points)

-Choose ten exemplary educational software, hardware, computing services, or Web sites - all related to a common curricular thread.
+Choose five exemplary educational software, hardware, computing services, or Web sites - all related to a common curricular thread.
 Each item will be evaluated in 2-3 sentences, and no matter the form, its corresponding Web site should be noted.
 The Webliography (worth 10 points) should be organized alphabetically.
-Choose one of the ten for extended evaluation (max.
-3pp. - worth 10 points).
+Choose one of the five for the Extended Evaluation (2-3pp. - worth 15 points).
 This evaluation exercise will help students understand how to match curriculum with technology, or vice versa.
 More information will be presented in class.

-Final Project (30 points)
+Final Project (40 points)

 Students will create one of the following: an educational web site, blog, wiki, or Google Group that uses, to the greatest extent possible, the graphical and interactive tools offered by the Web interface.
 Students are expected to design a product formatted for the IE, Safari, or Firefox browsers.
-The Web product (worth 10 points) is one part of the overall project, which includes a research-based, evaluative 7-9pp paper (worth 15 points) that should be written in academic register.
+The Web product (worth 15 points) is one part of the overall project, which includes a research-based, evaluative 6-8pp final paper (worth 20 points) that should be written in academic register.
 This product and your rationale for its creation will be presented to the class (worth 5 points).
 More information about this assignment will be explained in class.